subhramukherjee2398/Js--Interview-Answers/Sheet1(Basic).md

 Ans :

-Scope refers to the visibility or accessibility of variables, functions, and objects in some particular part of your code during runtime.
+Scope refers to the visibility or accessibility of variables, functions, and objects in some particular part of our code during runtime.

 There are different types of scopes in JavaScript: